mikaturunen/tmpgoesagile-workshop-2017/lambda/README.md

     "Functions": []
   }

-$ cd source
-$ zip -r lambda.zip * # We ZIP the contest of the file and send it off to AWS with the CLI
+# We ZIP the contest of the file and send it off to AWS with the CLI
+# OSX Specific -- use whatever means to zip the content of the dir into lambda.zip inside the dir
+$ zip -r source/hello-world/lambda.zip source/hello-world/*

-  updating: index.js (deflated 41%)
+  updating: source/hello-world/index.js (deflated 41%)
-  updating: package.json (deflated 36%)
+  updating: source/hello-world/package.json (deflated 36%)

 $ aws lambda create-function \
   --function-name workshop \